spragud2/transcriptomePRC/README.md

 # transcriptomePRC
 Quickly search a large database of sequences for regions that may associate with Polycomb Repressive Complexes.
 Program scores transcripts and saves locations of significant regions.<br/>

+This script is optimized for parallelization and for very large searches <br/>

+## Usage example
 Ex. python qSEEKRscanr.py -t fasta.fa -k 4 -n 6 -w 850 -s 85
 <br/>

+## Parameter Definitions
 -t path to fasta set of sequences <br/>
 -k value of k for kmer counting (default = 5) <br/>
 --thresh percentile threshold to count a sequence regions as a 'hit' to a query (default = 95) <br/>